 (3) Part of Soft Gold Park (west end of Hickory off of North College).

-How long is _____ trail?
+- How long is _____ trail?

-Is camping allowed on natural areas?
+- Is camping/hunting/fishing/biking etc. allowed on natural areas?

-Is there a Lost and Found?
+- Is there a lost and found?